Carpet cleaning is important for keeping your home free from contamination and for protecting your family’s health.

 - Place removable mats inside and outside main doors.
 Choose mats that can be vacuumed and laundered mats.

-When to deep clean
+when to deep clean

 Knowing when to get the pros in to deep clean your carpet depends on a number of things such as whether you smoke inside the house, if you have pets and children and how old your children are.

 Cleaning frequency will differ according to the humidity level in your region.
 The most humid city is Durban; Johannesburg’s heat is dry so it’s not as much of a problem.
 Some parts of Cape Town that don’t get the cool sea breeze may also get quite humid.
-While SA Carpet Cleaning provides a detailed breakdown of how often you should seek expert assistance, it says say that regular DIY carpet cleaning with hot water is all it takes to effectively extract dirt.
+Regular DIY carpet cleaning with hot water is all it takes to effectively extract dirt.
+However, experts advise you not to “go it alone” when tackling a dirty carpet.
+It is too easy to oversaturate it and get the cleaning agent proportions wrong, not to mention the tough work involved when handling the rented machinery.

-A question of health
+a question of health

+Whatever dust and dander is collected in a carpet will later circulate, contaminating the air in your home.
+A regular deep clean by the pros means you’re covering the basics in hygiene and doing your bit for the environment.
 Cleaning carpets regularly produces cleaner air.
 This helps to prevent skin-related problems and serious allergies from developing.
-It also creates a safer environment asthmatics and pregnant women.
+It also creates a safer environment for asthmatics and pregnant women.